Pushchairs, Wagons, Slings, Carriers and Buggies

 Each festival comes with its own environmental and geographical challenges.
 When going to a new festival err on the side of caution.

-Some festival sites have massive hills to get to the campsite from the car park, such as Camp Bestival.
+Some festival sites have hills to get to the campsite from the car park, such as Camp Bestival.
 Festivals held on racetracks, like Wychwood, tend to be pretty level.
 Some festivals have great paths and trackways but others like Just So are held within woodlands, so hipseats, baby carriers and slings are a much more viable option if you want to explore.